OptimistGuy03/OptimistGuy03/README.md

 **Aspiring Software Engineer**

 Welcome to my GitHub profile!
 I'm Om Gupta, a aspiring software engineer in training, with a Master’s in Computer Applications from MAKAUT.
-I love building, testing, and ensuring quality in software systems, and I'm constantly learning new tools and technologies to improve my craft.
+I love building, testing, and ensuring quality in software systems, and I'm constantly learning new tools and technologies to improve my knowledge.

 ---